RSE-Sheffield/old_team_site_nikola/site/pages/contact/team.md

 # Will Furnass

-Will is also a Research Associate/Research Software Engineer.
-Current projects:
+Will is a Research Software Engineer who is curently working on:

   - Workflows and data management for the [Sheffield Biomedical Research Centre](http://sheffieldbrc.nihr.ac.uk/)
   - Research computing strategy and support for the [Insigneo Institute for in silico Medicine](https://insigneo.org/)